ParagonsDAO/pdt-staking/README.md

   src/contracts/PDTStakingV2.sol:PDTStakingV2
 ```

-## Immunefi Bug Bounty
+## Hashlock Bug Bounty

-ParagonsDAO hosts a bug bounty on Immunefi at this address https://immunefi.com/bounty/paragonsdao/.
+ParagonsDAO hosts a bug bounty on Hashlock at this address https://hashlock.com/bug-bounty/paragonsdao.

-If you've found a vulnerability on this contract, it must be submitted through Immunefi's platform.
+If you've found a vulnerability on this contract, it must be submitted through Hashlock.
 See the bounty page for more details on accepted vulnerabilities, payout amounts, and rules of participation.